sifive/freedom-u-sdk/README.md

 > Be very careful while picking /dev/sdX device!
 Look at dmesg, lsblk, blkid, GNOME Disks, etc. before and after plugging in your uSD card to find a proper device.
 Double check it to avoid overwriting any of system disks/partitions!
 >
+> Unmount any mounted partitions from uSD card before writing!
+>
 > We advice to use 16GB or 32GB uSD cards.
+8GB cards (shipped with HiFive Unleashed) can still be used with `demo-coreip-cli` CLI images.

 Finally write uSD card: